CharlesCarley/BinTools/Tools/stringdump/Readme.md

   Options:
       -h          Display this help message.
+      -l          Min number of characters to qualify as a string.
+      -an         Match only alpha numeric characters.
       -ar         Specify a start address and a range.
                       Input is in base 10 [0, file-length].